trunk-io/docs/merge-queue/readme.md

 ### **Why do teams adopt a merge queue?**

 As the number of concurrent, changes to a repository grows, the likelihood that your pull request has stale/invalid test results increases.
-The only way to guarantee that your `main` branch doesn not become "broken" is to make sure that all code changes are tested against the head of `main`.
+The only way to guarantee that your `main` branch does not become "broken" is to make sure that all code changes are tested against the head of `main`.

 As an example: